hmrc/single-customer-account-wrapper-data/README.md

 Consuming services must be on sca-wrapper **1.11.0 or higher**.

 All UR banner configuration is now done inside a **single** `ur-banners` block.
 Standard and bespoke banners are both defined here.
-Bespoke fields are optional.
+Bespoke fields are optional and are mapped into a `UrBannerDetails` structure internally.
 ```scala
 ur-banners {
   items = [